 Note: PCPs were measured based on their HMO patients as part of their provider group, and hospitals were measured based on their individual facility performance.
 Provider groups can be composed of an individual provider, or a number of providers who practice together.
 Tier placement is based on cost and quality benchmarks where measurable data is available.
 Providers without sufficient data for either cost or quality are placed in the Standard Benefits Tier.
 PCPs that do not meet benchmarks for one or both of the domains and hospitals that do not meet benchmarks for cost or that use nonstandard reimbursement are placed in the Basic Benefits Tier.

 This web site gives general information about our tiered network plan designs.
-There are currently three tiered provider networks called HMO Blue Options v.4, HMO Blue New England Options v.4, and Preferred Blue PPO Options v.4.
 In our tiered plans, members pay different levels of cost share (copayments, coinsurance, and/or deductibles) depending on the benefits tier of the provider furnishing the services.
 A provider's benefits tier may change.
 Overall changes to the benefits tiers of providers will happen no more than once each calendar year.
-For help in finding the benefits tier of a provider, visit the online provider search tool and search for the appropriate network.
+For help in finding the benefits tier of a provider, visit Find a Doctor & Estimate Costs and search for the appropriate network.